Sarah Kobos, writing at Strong Towns, quotes one mayor’s perspective:

 Since discovering Strong Towns I’ve been following them.
-Their mission matters, and is very much simpatico with what we believe at The Nittany Valley Society and about the idea of where nostalgia lives.
+Their mission matters, and it intersects with the idea of where nostalgia lives.
 Here’s what they’re about:

 The mission of Strong Towns is to support a model of development that allows America’s cities, towns and neighborhoods to become financially strong and resilient.

 We are a media advocacy organization that is growing a national movement for change.
 We seek to make the Strong Towns approach the default for every city, every state and nationally.

 We believe that the change we seek will occur when a million Americans care enough to share our message with others.
 Our efforts are to create those million people.

 - Relies on small, incremental investments (little bets) instead of large, transformative projects,